Skip to main content

 • Create an individual email account for each employee.
 Make sure each account is protected by a strong password.
 You might also want to set up general addresses like [email protected].

 • Establish who is responsible for each account.
 You should also decide how incoming emails will be handled when an employee is absent.
-For instance, is another member of staff expected to answer queries sent to your sales address?
+For instance, is another member of staff expected to answer queries sent to your general enquiry email address?

 • Establish security procedures.
 Make sure passwords are strong and change them regularly.
 Ideally, your email server should be encrypted.
-You should also use security software to scan incoming and outgoing emails for security problems.
+You should also use security software to scan incoming and outgoing emails for security problems such as phishing emails, trogan malware and worms.

 • Specify what use of email is prohibited.
 For instance, you should ban the use of email for sending or receiving offensive material or engaging in illegal activities.

-• Set limits on personal use of email.
-For example, you may want to allow staff to use their email for personal messages only outside of working hours or during their breaks.
+• Set limits on the use of email.
+For example, you might allow staff to receive work emails and messages on a company mobile device but ban the sending and recieving of personal emails and messages.
 You might also consider putting a limit on attachment sizes.

 • Consider adding a disclaimer to email signatures.
 Bear in mind that these have little legal authority and may be ineffective - especially as people will probably see them after they have already read the email.
 Seek legal advice if you are unsure.